Ron015/Bot5/_Footer.md

-You can see the Pages at the right!
+Hover over the Boxes then you can copy paste it in the console, everything will be done automatically!